How To Detect and Remove the Chrome.exe Virus

 Just like you need to check for symptoms that differentiate strep and the common cold, you want to look for additional digital symptoms to determine whether your computer has a dangerous infection.
 Other indicators of the Chrome.exe virus might include high CPU usage.
 You should also check for the following:

-1. Look in your Windows Task Manager to see what programs are running and look for Chrome.exe*32.
+1. Open Windows Task Manager to see which programs are running, and look for Chrome.exe*32.

-2. You may see more than one version of the Chrome.exe file.
+2. You may see multiple versions of the Chrome.exe file.
 This is the first hint that your computer is infected.

 3. Review the Memory column in Windows Task Manager for Chrome.exe*32.

-4. If you have a lot of tabs open, close them to see if that reduces the amount of memory Chrome uses.
+4. If you have many tabs open, close them to see if that reduces Chrome's memory usage.

 What processes should you look for?

-If Chrome is still taking up a lot of memory, now you need to start thinking about the final definitive test.
+If Chrome is still using a lot of memory, you now need to start thinking about the final definitive test.
 Just like you’d go to the doctor to get a throat culture for strep, it’s time for you to take a full look at your device.
 Although Poweliks looks like Google Chrome, it has some unique characteristics.
 Going back to your Task Manager, you need to look for the following processes:

 • dllhost.exe *32